telerik/ajax-docs/sharepoint/2010/radeditor-web-part/installation-and-deployment/uninstalling.md

 1. By using SharePoint’s Central Administration page.

-The information below provides details about the second approach. __Still, we strongly recommend following points 1 to 3 (inclusive) from the "____uninstall Telerik RadEditor from your SharePoint 2010 site" section, when uninstalling the controls via the MS Windows Control Panel applet__.
+The information below provides details about the second approach. **Still, we strongly recommend following points 1 to 3 (inclusive) from the "uninstall Telerik RadEditor from your SharePoint 2010 site" section, when uninstalling the controls via the MS Windows Control Panel applet**.

 In order to uninstall RadEditor for MOSS you need to first perform the following preliminary tasks.
 Note that these tasks are needed ONLY if you do not plan to upgrade to a newer version of RadEditor for MOSS (e.g. you wish to use only the default MOSS editor again):